kieranmv95/kieran.venison.website/src/posts/what-my-first-conference-taught-me.md

 They had a great line up of speakers which I would recommend checking out including [@wesbos](https://twitter.com/wesbos), [Laura Carvajal](https://twitter.com/lc512k), [Anna Migas](https://twitter.com/szynszyliszys) and [more](http://upfrontconf.com/speakers/).
 You should hit them up on twitter they post some great content.

 I thought I would write this blog post about why you should go to conferences and how you should go about taking things away from them.
-After all, if you pay the price for the tickets you want to make sure you egt the most out of it!
+After all, if you pay the price for the tickets you want to make sure you GET the most out of it!

 ## Lets go!